KushagraYADAV/Invertor-Design-and-Analysis/README.md

 First, we do the analysis of NMOS and PMOS devices, specifically the 1.8v standard models available inside the pdk.
 After this, we start with the design of a CMOS inverter that includes a schematic, and measurement of various parameters like noise margin, rise time, fall time, power, etc.

-For the design and simulation of our Inverter, we'll use Xschem for Schematic Capture and Ngspice for Spice netlist simulation.
+For the design and simulation of our Inverter, we'll use Xschem for Schematic Capture and Ngspice for Spice Netlist simulation.

 ## 1.1 Analysis of MOSFET models
 We start with the analysis of MOSFET models present in sky130 pdk.
 I will use the 1.8v transistor models.
 Below is the schematic I created in Xschem.